psyinfra/HTCAnalyze/config/README.md

 You could summarize *log_file1* and every log_file, that's found inside *log_directory1* just by:
 ```
-htcanalyse -c htcanalyser_setup.conf
+htcanalyze -c htcanalyze_setup.conf
 ```

 The idea is, that for a bunch of settings it's easier to go with config files, \
-so you could have a specified file for just the summary mode and an other file just for the analyser mode and so on ...
+so you could have a specified file for just the summary mode and an other file just for the analyze mode and so on ...

-If the name of the config file is changed to htcanalyser.conf and is moved to one of the locations specified above the call reduced to:
+If the name of the config file is changed to htcanalyze.conf and is moved to one of the locations specified above the call reduced to:
 ```
-htcanalyse
+htcanalyze
 ```